stushar12/CPP-13/README.md

 # CPP-13
-Count number of distinct elements in every window
+Count number of distinct elements in every window of size k